Do I need an Estate Plan?

 Joe was your average middle class guy.
 He was married to Sally and they had a little one on the way.
 Joe also shared custody of his daughter from a previous relationship.
-Joe didn’t earn a lot, but he had a good job with excellent benefits and he recently purchased a home with Sally.
-Joe and Sally lived comfortably, but there was little in the way of savings and retirement saving wasn’t even a consideration.
+He didn’t earn a lot, but he had a good job with excellent benefits and he recently purchased a home with Sally.
+Joe and Sally lived comfortably, but there was little in the way of retirement savings.

 “I’m here to make a will.”
 Joe says.

 Attorney: “Ok, why do you want to make a will?”

 Joe: “Honestly, I’m not even sure, my friend told me that I should get one, so here I am.”

 Attorney: “Well, let’s learn a little more about you and see how I can help.”

 After learning about Joe’s finances and his family, the attorney educated Joe about estate planning.
 He then explained why his friend was right to encourage him to sit down with an attorney.

 The attorney taught Joe that even though he didn’t have much in “savings,” that his daughter, unborn son, and wife would greatly benefit from his life insurance policy if it was properly protected and managed.